antaresproject/docs/docs/services/twig.md

 user_meta($name, $default = null)
 ```

-Provides metadata of the currently logged in user ascribed to the $name key.
+Provides metadata, ascribed to the $name key, of the currently logged in user.

 ###isAjaxRequest